 Regular attendance is required and unnecessary absences are to be avoided.
+Students cannot learn if they are not in school to receive instruction.
+It is sometimes difficult enough to keep up and, on top of that, to try to catch up at the same time.
 When a student is absent, they will be given one day for each day of absence to complete assignments.
+Students who are unexcused absent may not be able to make up the missed work and may not receive credit for missed work.

 A student is considered absent for the morning or the afternoon if he/she misses more than one and a half hours of school.
 Missing three hours of school will constitute an absence of an entire day.
-Missing one or more virtual meetings during e-learning will result in a minimum 1⁄2 day absence.
+Missing one or more virtual meetings during e-learning will result in a minimum $\frac{1}{2}$ day absence.